 These mighty mini mushrooms have been used in Chinese medicines for centuries.
 They contain antioxidants properties like ergothioneine, which is being studied in the development of vaccines and cancer immunotherapy.
 The stalk of mushroom contains a large quantity of a protein that helps regulate the immune system.
 Try them in soup or stirfry.

 Garlic plants produce flower stalks in spite of not producing flowers.
 The stalks on hard-neck garlic are known as garlic scapes.
 They are notably delicious.
 When garlic scapes first shoot up, they grow somewhat straight.
 As they grow, they start curling.
 Most gardeners clip the scapes off the plants as leaving them diverts energy away from the growing bulb.
 They taste like mild garlic.
 You can use garlic scapes in recipes as a green onion substitute.
 Scapes are mainly available in the spring and summer.

 Garlic scapes contain 4 grams of protein in a half cup.
 These lovely little curls contribute vitamin C and calcium to your diet.
-Much like the garlic bulb, scapes boost your immune system, reduce inflammation, aid in the prevention of high cholesterol, heart disease, high blood pressure, and cancer.
+Much like the garlic bulb, scapes boost your immune system, reduce inflammation, said to aid in the prevention of high cholesterol, heart disease, high blood pressure, and cancer.
 Grab some at your local natural grocers.